 Daikin's 2012 purchase of rival Goodman will lead to more price competition and a possible more aggressive foray into commercial HVAC and high-end residential HVAC.

-Lennox’s margin rise will prove fleeting as copper, steel, and aluminum raw material prices rise along with an eventual improvement in global economic activity.
-The company will not be able to raise prices quickly enough to support margins.
+Lennox's margin rise could prove fleeting as copper, steel, and aluminum raw material prices rise along with an eventual improvement in global economic activity.
+The company will not be able to raise prices quickly enough to support margins if this occurs.
 Read more

-Todd Bluedorn has been CEO of Lennox since 2007, and has been chairman since May 2012.
-Prior to joining Lennox, Bluedorn served in numerous senior management positions for rival United Technologies beginning in 1995, including president of the Otis Read more
+Todd Bluedorn has been CEO since 2007 and chairman since May 2012.
+Before joining Lennox, Bluedorn served in numerous senior management positions for rival United Technologies beginning in 1995, including president of Otis Elevator in the Americas, Read more

-Lennox designs, manufactures, and markets heating, ventilation, air conditioning, and refrigeration (HVAC-R) products for the residential and light commercial markets.
-In Read more
+Lennox designs, manufactures, and markets heating, ventilation, air conditioning, and refrigeration products for the residential and light commercial markets.
+In 2013, revenue Read more